krischer/seishub.plugins.event_based_data/README.md

 `POST BASE/event_based_data/waveform?event=EVENT_NAME`

 **Options:**
 * `event`: The name of the event (required)
 * `synthetic`: Simple true/false flag
 * `index_file`: Usually the data of the POST request is uploaded to the server.
     This might not be desireable if exising data structures are not meant to be disrupted.
 To simply index the data, use the `index_file` parameter and pass a filepath reachable for the server.
+* `tag`: Optional tag for the waveform file.
+This is an easy way to distinguish different files for the same event and channel.
+If none is given, it will result in an empty tag.
+By convention this means that the data is the raw data from the recording station.

 #### Get a list of all waveforms for a given event
 `GET BASE/event_based_data/waveform?event=EVENT_NAME`